Justin Timberlake's license suspended after Long Island DWI arrest

 "We've been together through ups and downs, lefts and rights.
 It's been a tough week, but you're here, and I'm here," he said.

-He later performed at Madison Square Garden in Manhattan before taking his tour international.
-It comes to the Barclays Center in Brooklyn and the Prudential Center in New Jersey in October.
+He later performed at Madison Square Garden in Manhattan before taking the tour international.
+He comes to the Barclays Center in Brooklyn and the Prudential Center in New Jersey in October.

 Timberlake is among the best-selling music artists in the world and has 10 Grammys and four Emmys.
 The former Disney Mouseketeer launched to stardom with NSYNC before starting his solo music and acting career, appearing in films, like "The Social Network" and "Friends with Benefits."